kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ##### Scheduler Restart: State Reconstruction

-On scheduler restart, the in-memory `AffinityValues` map is empty.
+On scheduler restart, the in-memory `AffinityStates` map is empty.
 The scheduler must reconstruct affinity locks from persisted state before the first scheduling cycle begins.

 **Reconstruction algorithm**:

-1. On startup, the scheduler iterates all `Bound` ResourceClaims (same path as existing `GatherAllocatedState()` for capacity reconstruction)
+1. On startup, the scheduler iterates all `Bound` ResourceClaims (same path as existing `GatherAllocatedState()` for capacity reconstruction).
-2. For each bound claim, check if the allocated device has `SharingAffinity` defined in the corresponding ResourceSlice
+2. For each bound claim, check if the allocated device has `SharingAffinity` defined in the corresponding ResourceSlice.
-3. If yes, decode the claim's opaque config using the well-known JSON schema and extract the structured parameters; populate `AffinityValues[deviceID]` with the key-value pairs for the declared attribute keys
+3. If yes, attempt to decode the claim's opaque config using the well-known JSON schema and extract the required structured parameters.
-4. If yes but the claim has **no** well-known structured parameters (grandfathered claim from before the feature was enabled), skip it — do not populate affinity for this claim.
-The lock will be established by the next new claim that provides structured parameters.
+4. If decoding succeeds and all required affinity keys are present as strings, populate `AffinityStates[deviceID].LockedAffinity` with those values.
+5. If the claim has **no** recognized `StructuredParameters` entry, malformed structured parameters, non-string values for a required affinity key, or multiple recognized structured-parameters entries for the same request, set `AffinityStates[deviceID].Unknown = true` and log a warning.
+The scheduler must not infer lock state from ambiguous or invalid data.
+6. If multiple claims share the same device and any one of them causes the device to become unknown, the device remains with `AffinityStates[deviceID].Unknown == true` until all claims on that device are released.
-5. If multiple claims share the same device, verify their values are consistent (they must be, by construction—but log a warning if not)
+7. If multiple reconstructable claims share the same device, verify their values are consistent (they must be, by construction—but log a warning if not).

 This follows the same pattern used to reconstruct `AggregatedCapacity` from bound claims on startup.
 No new API calls are needed; the data is already available from the ResourceClaim spec and ResourceSlice spec cached by the scheduler's informers.

 ### Examples